How to Request a LinkedIn Recommendation

 4 of 7 in Series: The Essentials of LinkedIn Recommendations

-Click the Request Recommendations tab, then click the drop-down box arrow) to choose what you want to be recommended for from the list provided.
+After the Ask for Recommendations page loads, click the drop-down arrow (right there at Step 1) to choose what you want to be recommended for from the list provided.

-LinkedIn will tie this recommendation to a particular position or school attended from your profile, so you need to select the position (or school you were attending) where the recommender observed you and is providing their recommendation.
+LinkedIn ties this recommendation to a particular position or school attended from your profile, so you need to select the position (or school you were attending) where the recommender observed you and is providing his recommendation.

-Under the Decide Who You’ll Ask header, type the name of the person you want to request a Recommendation from into the Your Connections text field.
+Under the Who do you want to ask? header, type the name of the person you want to request a recommendation from into the Your Connections text field.

-If you click the little blue In icon to the right of the text box, LinkedIn will open up a new window containing the list of your connections, which you can select by checking the checkbox next to someone’s name in the window.
+If you click the little blue In icon to the right of the text box, LinkedIn opens up a new window containing the list of your connections, which you can select by selecting the check box next to someone’s name in the window.

 Type your message in the field provided.

 The same etiquette is recommended here as in other requests: Don’t just accept the boilerplate text that LinkedIn fills in, but rather customize it to create a personal note.
 You can customize not only the body of your message, but the subject line as well.

 Don’t forget to thank the person for the time and the effort in leaving you a recommendation!